hexagontk/hexagon/contributing.md

 Local Setup
 -----------
-Hexagon build process requires [Docker Compose installed](https://docs.docker.com/compose/install)
+Hexagon build process requires [Docker installed](https://docs.docker.com/engine/install)

 You can check the required software, build the project, generate the documentation and install it in your local repository typing: